-Our loan and lease credit related accounting policies are presented in Note 5 in our 2019 Form 10-K.
+Our loan and lease credit related accounting policies are presented in Note 5 in our 2019 Form 10-K and Note 4 in our Form 10-Q for the period ended March 31, 2020.

 Our investment securities portfolio includes U.S. Treasury and agency securities, agency mortgage-backed securities, and non-agency mortgage-backed securities.
 The most important element management relies on when assessing credit risk for U.S. Treasury and agency securities and agency mortgage-backed securities is the guarantee of the Federal Government or one of its agencies.
 When applicable, we consider geography as a factor when managing our investments in securities issued by state and political subdivisions.
 The credit risk for non-agency mortgage-backed securities is assessed based on senior to subordinated credit support levels and an analysis of the bond's underlying collateral characteristics.
 As a secondary measure, ratings by NRSRO are considered, but not solely relied upon, to determine the creditworthiness of the issuance.